 Q: Can I use this method with auditory stimuli?

 A: Absolutely.
 Just make sure each trial presents the same set of sounds, and replace the chosen clip after each response.
-The same rank‑ordering logic applies That's the whole idea..
+The same rank‑ordering logic applies That alone is useful..

 Q: Do I need to randomize the order of items within each trial?